 MI: Hey Chad!
 Thanks for meeting with me today.
 To start things off: Where are you from?
 What do you do?

 CE: My name is Chad Everwine.
 I lived in Pedricktown, New Jersey for the past 18 years, although I’m originally from Bedford, New Jersey.
-I work for a small medium sized company called WaWa, a chain of convenience stores that sells gas with a full deli service inside.
-I started as an assistant general manager and worked my way up through store ranks.
-Eventually I realized that is just wasn’t my niche.
+I work for a small medium-sized company called WaWa, a chain of convenience stores that sells gas with a full deli service inside.
+I started as an assistant general manager and worked my way up through the store ranks.
+Eventually, I realized that it just wasn’t my niche.
 I had a great boss and he noticed that I had some other skills.
 So, I moved over to work in a distribution center as an inbound and outbound analyst.

-Eventually we started a forecasting team.
+Eventually, we started a forecasting team.
 For the past 14 years, I’ve done sales forecasting and automated store replenishment.
-We worked on regional level, so I did inventory management as well.
+We worked on a regional level, so I did inventory management as well.

 MI: Tell me about Twisted Hat Cannabis.
 What makes your company unique?

 CE: We’re going to be in the desert of cannabis.
 That’s the fast and easy answer.
 Matt Santeniello and I have been friends since we were children.
 He may dispute this, but he beat me up in the 8th grade...and we’ve been friends ever since!
 We both always shared a deep love for cannabis.
 In our early 20’s, somewhere around ‘95 or ‘96, I got pulled over by the police and Matt was in the car with me.
 Matt ended up getting arrested for having cannabis in the car.
 It was mine as well, but Matt took the entire blame for it.
 He ended up getting arrested again for the same thing shortly thereafter.